- Only people of the same gender wash the body.

 - Mouth — wipe around the lips with a damp cloth.
 Do not pour water in.

-- Nose — wipe around the nostrils with a damp cloth or cotton swab.
+- Nose — wipe around the nostrils with a damp cloth.
 Do not pour water in.

 - Face — Upper Body Lead pours water gently around the face.
-Keep cotton or a hand shielding the mouth and nose openings.
+Keep cotton shielding the openings.

 - Right arm — wash from fingertips to elbow.